2018 UMBC vs. Virginia men's basketball game

 On March 16, 2018, during the first round of the 2018 NCAA Division I men's basketball tournament, the University of Virginia (Virginia; also UVA) Cavaliers played a college basketball game against the University of Maryland, Baltimore County (UMBC) Retrievers at the Spectrum Center in Charlotte, North Carolina.
 The Cavaliers, who were seeded first in the South regional bracket and first overall in the NCAA tournament, faced the Retrievers, who were seeded 16th in the south regional bracket.
 Virginia and UMBC competed for the right to face ninth-seeded Kansas State, which had already won their first-round game against Creighton earlier in the day.

 After a close first half that saw the teams finish tied 21–21, UMBC took over in the second half and defeated the Cavaliers 74–54, becoming the first No. 16 seed to defeat a No. 1 seed in the NCAA Division I men's basketball tournament.
 It was only the second time in college basketball overall, after No. 16 seeded Harvard defeated overall No. 1 Stanford in the women's tournament twenty years earlier.
 UMBC also earned its first NCAA tournament win in school history.
-With Virginia set as a 20 1/2-point favorite heading into the game, UMBC's victory stands as the third-biggest upset in terms of point spread in NCAA tournament history behind Norfolk State's defeat of Missouri in 2012 when Missouri was a 21 1/2-point favorite, and Fairleigh Dickinson's defeat of Purdue in 2023 when Purdue was a 23 1/2-point favorite.
+With Virginia set as a 20 1/2-point favorite heading into the game, UMBC's victory stands as the third-biggest upset in terms of point spread in NCAA tournament history behind Norfolk State's defeat of Missouri in 2012 when Missouri was a 21 1/2-point favorite, and Fairleigh Dickinson's defeat of Purdue in 2023 when Purdue was a 23 1/2-point favorite (coincidentally, Farleigh Dickinson was also a 16 seed).
 Virginia finished their season at 31–3 while UMBC improved to 25–10.

 UMBC coach Ryan Odom, the son of former Virginia assistant coach Dave Odom, grew up as a UVA ball boy, and recalled the experience of being in attendance when the Cavaliers advanced to the Final Four in 1984.
-As fate would have it, Odom became the Virginia men's basketball coach in 2025.
+After Virginia coach Tony Bennett retired from coaching in 2024, Odom was ultimately named as his successor.